Pioneer Hockey History

 The 1970s

 Terry Skrypek became the coach in 1973-74, and in 14 years as head coach, his teams amassed a 325-44-3 record.
 One year after Skrypek took over, Hill-Murray joined the State High School League.
 Backstopped by future Olympian Steve Janaszak, the team allowed 33 goals in 27 games and qualified for the state tournament at the Met Center.
-In what would become a recurring theme, they lost to to Grand Rapids in the semifinal, but defeated Bloomington Lincoln the next day to win third place.
+In what would become a recurring theme, they lost to Grand Rapids in the semifinal, but defeated Bloomington Lincoln the next day to win third place.

 Hill won the CCC outright for the first time in 1970 and never relinquished the title.
 They were part of the Minnesota Independent School Hockey League for one year only in 1977 before joining the St. Paul City Conference.
 For the decade, the school won every conference and region championship, winning all four independent regional games and going 20-0 in Section 3 play after 1975.
 The Section 3 streak would be stopped at 26 games in 1981, the first time in 20 years that Hill-Murray did not play in a postseason state tournament.